Subaru Legacy (first generation): Engines

 The DOHC 2.0-liter turbocharged 162 kW EJ20G engine, which is a prized engine worldwide amongst Subaru enthusiasts, was introduced first in the Legacy and later used in the Impreza WRX when that model was introduced in 1993.
 In Europe, the Legacy RS Turbo was sometimes referred to as the "Lunacy" Turbo.
 The Australians were offered the Japanese-spec RS turbo sedan with the DOHC 2.0-liter engine in 1991, and Europe and the UK the same engine in 1992, manual transmission only.
 The Japanese-spec model, sans emissions equipment, was sold in New Zealand with marginally higher power of 164 kW at 6000 rpm.
 The DOHC 2.0-liter turbo also came with a water-cooled intercooler.
 The turbocharged engine was initially offered internationally in the sedan only, with Japanese buyers able to choose between a sedan or wagon on the GT starting in 1990.

-The USA SOHC EJ22T 2.2-liter 163 bhp turbo was not offered the water-cooled intercooler when it was introduced to them in 1991.
-The US turbocharged engine was available with either a manual or automatic transmission.
+The USA SOHC EJ22T 2.2-liter 163 bhp turbo was not offered with the water-cooled intercooler when it was introduced in 1991.
+The US turbocharged engine was available with either a manual or automatic transmission on sedans and automatics only on wagons.
 The 2.2 turbo engine, code "EJ22T", was available only in the United States and Canada.
 It was loosely based on the normally-aspirated/NA EJ22E used in the non-turbo models, but had a closed-deck short block engine, coated pistons (but not forged) with a lower compression ratio, different cylinder heads to support the oil and coolant needs of the turbo, among other turbo-specific details.